el-bart/3d_printing_sdk/README.md

 ### creating new project

+use `./export_template` script, to generate a new template. location is specified as a parameter to the script.

+if this is an empty directory, new setup with reasonable defaults, is prepared. if project files already exist, only build gets updated - user defined elements are not touched.

-copy content of `template` directory into your new project workspace. put all your OpenSCAD (`*.scad`) files there.
+once template is ready, put all your OpenSCAD (`*.scad`) files there. type `./make` to build everything.

+#### project defaults

+`project.mk` file defines default for project, namely:
+- `PRINTER`
+- `FILAMENT`
+- `MODE`

+#### per-file overrides

+it is possible to override default settings from `project.mk`, on a per-file basis. having file named `foobar.scad` create `foobar.config` and add any number of settings from `project.mk`. values, that are not explicitly provided will be taken from `project.mk`.

+this option is best suited for a multi-part builds, eg.:
+- having waterproof PET-G hull (multipart - thus default)
+- TPU solid gaskets
+- PLA model stand, print for quality

 ### building

-run `./make pla` to trigger build for PLA material, with default slicer settings. note that 1st time you run it, SDK will be created, so it will take some time. after that, image will be cached and using it will become much faster.
+run `./make` to trigger build for material, slicer settings and printer, defined in `project.mk`. note that 1st time you run it, SDK will be created, so it will take some time. after that, image will be cached and using it will become much faster.

-if you do not want/need to use Docker, you can also use your own, local SDK. just use regular `make` instead of a wrapper `./make` script.
+if you do not want/need to use Docker, you can also use your own, local SDK. just use regular `make` instead of a wrapper `./make` script. note however the scripts sets `VCS_HASH` value for OpenSCAD source files, too.

-note that you can pass `-j$(nproc)` option to `make` to enable parallel building.
+note that you can pass `-j$(nproc)` option to `./make` to enable parallel building. to see what exact commands are executed pass `VERBOSE=1` to `./make`.

 ### selecting build mode

-in order set specific patch, that is to be applied for a build, for a given material, go to its `config/<material>` directory. then create symbolic link called `patch.ini` to a patch, that you'd like to be applied, eg.:
+in order set specific mode for your build on a given printer, for a given material, go to `config/printer/<your_printer>/filament/<your_filament>/mode/` directory. it lists all modes, provided for a given printer and filament combination (`none.ini` is default option).

-`ln -s patch_waterproof.ini patch.ini`
+in order to select a given mode globally, just edit `project.mk` and put it there as `MODE` name (i.e. filename w/o `.ini` suffix). you can also set it on a per-file basis, as described in `per-file overrides` section.

 ### selecting material

-this is a runtime configuration parameter. just provide material name as a target name for `make`, eg.:
-`make pla`.
+in order set specific material for your build on a given printer, go to `config/printer/<your_printer>/filament/` directory. each directory there corresponds to a given material. choose one and set it as a default in `project.mk` or customize per-file as covered in `per-file overrides` section.

 ## customizing